 What is the Arlington Chamber of Commerce?

-The Arlington Chamber of Commerce is a 501(c)6 voluntary membership organization of approximately 700 businesses whose goal is to strengthen the business and economic environment for those who work, live, and do business in Arlington.
+The Arlington Chamber of Commerce is a 501(c)6 voluntary membership organization of more than 700 businesses whose goal is to strengthen the business and economic environment for those who work, live, and do business in Arlington.
 Businesses and nonprofits primarily join the Chamber for networking and business development, community engagement, educational opportunities, marketing, and to influence the voice of the business community through government affairs and advocacy.
 The Chamber’s efforts are focused on business-to-business and business-to-community opportunities.
 We host more than 100 events a year, connect business leaders to the community through our various committees, and more.

 Does the Chamber have a monthly meeting?